 Insadong is a well-known place for preserving Korean traditions and showing Korean identities, located in Jongno-district, where the old towns of Seoul used to exist.
 Hence, it is one of the preferred foreign tourist attractions in Seoul.
 That’s why Korean people also desire to visit here to enjoy a relaxing time at traditionally antique-designed teahouses, restaurants, cafés, and handicraft shops.

-Insadong consists of one main boulevard(Insadonggil) and several maze-like alleyways including ssamziegil, which is a famous slightly-spiral building for displaying items and shopping.
+Insadong consists of one main boulevard(Insadonggil) and several maze-like alleyways including ssamziegil, which is a famous slightly spiral building for displaying items and shopping.
 You’ll have fun looking around charming and cute little gift shops, stores, and cafés along these alleyways.

 Besides, the art galleries are the center of Insadong’s reputation.
 There are more than 100 galleries big and small here with various exhibitions ranging from Korean paintings, prints to sculptures.
-Some of the most famous galleries are Kyung-In Museum of Fine Art, Ara Art Center, and so forth.
+Some of the most famous galleries are the Kyung-In Museum of Fine Art, Ara Art Center, and so forth.

 Happy news for tourists is that Insadong nearby is designated as one of the ‘car-free streets’ in Seoul every day from 10:00 to 22:00.
 Due to this measure, Insadong is a nice environment for cultural activities to take place and to enjoy street food freely not to mention no need to suffer from being cautious of cars.